2017 East Timorese parliamentary election: Campaign

 In the election campaign, the PLP set different priorities than the Fretilin and the CNRT, especially on the issue of land development.
-Instead of large-scale projects, such as the special economic zone in Oe-Cusse Ambeno and the Tasi-Mane-project on the south coast, the PLP wanted to focus on basic health care and educational and agricultural programmes for the population.
+Instead of large-scale projects, such as the special economic zone in Oe-Cusse Ambeno and the Tasi-Mane project on the south coast, the PLP wanted to focus on basic health care and educational and agricultural programmes for the population.
 Oe-Cusse Ambeno was under the leadership of Freilin politician Marí Alkatiri, while the South Coast project in Cova Lima was attributed to the CNRT.
 The PLP criticised, for example, that while there was a new highway along the south coast, the more important connecting road from Suai to Dili remained in poor condition.

 In 2012, KHUNTO only narrowly failed to clear the three-percent hurdle.
 The party is said to have particularly close ties to large local martial arts groups.
 Its campaign was mainly aimed at the unemployed and disillusioned youth.

 The non-party former president and prime minister, Nobel Peace Prize laureate José Ramos-Horta, attracted attention on social media by praising Fretilin politicians Alkatiri and Francisco Guterres for stabilising the country.
 However, similar words followed later about CNRT leader Xanana Gusmão and the call for PLP leader Taur Matan Ruak to reconcile with him.

 The election campaign was generally peaceful.
 Only in the municipality of Baucau were there complaints from Fretilin that former guerrillas had tried to intimidate voters.

 On the last day of the official election campaign, 19 July, the PLP held its final rally at Baucau airport and Fretilin gathered its supporters at the Nicolau Lobato monument in Dili.
 The moratorium until election day was generally followed.
 By 20 July, the election posters had disappeared from the streetscape.
 Only in the social networks did pictures of the parties' closing events continue to circulate.

 Results

+The first preliminary final result was published on 24 July, and on 27 July the CNE released the official result, which was confirmed by the Supreme Court on 1 August.

+In the elections, 283,350 women and 300,606 men cast their votes.
+Turnout was 76.74%, slightly higher than in the presidential election, and almost the same as in 2012.

+According to the final results, Fretilin became the strongest force with 29.7%, followed by the CNRT with 29.5%.
+The PLP managed to enter parliament with 10.6%, as did the PD with 9.8% and the KHUNTO, which narrowly failed in 2012, with 6.4%.
+Frenti-Mudança, like the other parties, failed to clear the 4 per cent hurdle.
+With the PD almost maintaining its share of the vote, analysts suspect that the PLP benefited mainly from the CNRT's losses.
+It is also credited with great success among first-time voters, who accounted for 20% of the electorate.